sassoftware/ci360-helm-charts/tools/marketing-ai/README-azure-infrastructure.md

 ```

 ## 5. Monitoring Agent
 The cluster must have a monitoring and observability solution enabled.
 Existing platforms such as Datadog, Dynatrace, New Relic, or an equivalent enterprise monitoring solution are acceptable.
-If no monitoring solution is currently deployed, Azure-native monitoring must be enabled using the Azure-managed Azure Monitor Agent to provide the required observability, metrics, and logging capabilities before implementation.
+If no monitoring solution is currently deployed, Azure-native monitoring must be enabled using the Azure-managed Azure Monitor Agent and Managed Prometheus to provide the required observability, metrics, and logging capabilities before implementation.